bomonike/bomonike.github.io/waf.md

 22. Scroll down to the "Default web ACL action for requests that don't match any rule".

     PROTIP: The selection of default "Allow" or "Block" is fundamental to the <strong>maturity level</strong> of the organization running AWS.
-The red pill or the black pill.
+It's the "red pill or the blue pill".

-    NOTE: The words "Allowlist" and "Blocklist" has replaced "Whitelist" and "Blacklist" for more cultural sensitivity.

     Selecting <strong>"Allow" by default</strong> means relying completely on Rules defined to safeguard traffic.
 That's not terrific but also terrifying.
 Miss one and you open your whole operation to hackers.

+    Many organizations CANNOT choose this because it viloates a key part of <strong>Zero Trust</strong>  mandates by government standards and customer agreements.

     Selecting <strong>"Block" by default</strong> means that each user and app must be specifically specified, and unspecified quickly as each user leaves the team or organization.
 Those who use VPNs would change the IP address frequently.
 That also will likely result in some complaints from developers and users.
 That requires more automation and staffing of a 24/7 operation.
 But mistakes with this approach doesn't open your whole environment to hackers.

     PROTIP: This is a good discussion prompt in an interview.
     How did the candidate's previous employer collect IP addresses dynamically to open up the network to each downline service and user?

+    NOTE: The words "Allowlist" and "Blocklist" has replaced "Whitelist" and "Blacklist" for more cultural sensitivity.

     PROTIP: Selecting <strong>Count</strong> is a good move to analyze the impact of rules defined before productive use.
 Use this for general monitoring and also to test your new web request handling rules.
 A toggle can be defined in <a href="#Terraform">Terraform</a> to easily select this.